 Instead of launching an ICO, the company is being funded through the Treasury model, which means that a certain percentage of the mining rewards for each block goes to the treasury, which will be used to fund the Beam project.

 BEAM is launching a non-profit foundation next year, which will govern the project and its protocol.
-The team is also currently working to build communities of privacy coin supporters, enthusiasts and developers who want to participate in the ecosystem.
+The team is also currently working to build communities of privacy coin supporters, enthusiasts, and developers who want to participate in the ecosystem.
 Currently, Beam is in Test Net 1, which was launched 1 month ago.
 Testnet 1 includes a fully functional node and graphical wallet.
-Testnet 2 will be launched on October 25th, and we are working on a mobile wallet and atomic swaps with Bitcoin, which will allow users to swap BTC for Beam.